maustrauk/revature-project-1-fe/README.md

 ## Features
 List of features ready:

-To-do list:
+*

 ## Getting Started
+1. Make sure do download and install [back-end](https://github.com/maustrauk/revature-ERS)
-To upload this project you need to clone this repository using `git clone https://github.com/maustrauk/revature-project-ERS-fe.git`\
+2. To upload this project you need to clone this repository using `git clone https://github.com/maustrauk/revature-project-ERS-fe.git`\
-Make sure do download and install [back-end](https://github.com/maustrauk/revature-ERS)
+3.

 ## Usage